coffeefueld/ElvenTools/README.md

 </p>

 ### - Creative Mode Tab
-We added an ElvenTools tab in the inventory that is available when the player is in creative mode, and it's after the combat tab.
+We added an ElvenTools tab in the inventory that is available when the player is in creative mode.
+It is located after the combat tab.
 <p align="center">
   <img src="img/2025-02-13_16-28.png">
 </p>